Breaking Free

-While the bulk of my work centers around fat liberation and combatting fatphobia in our diet-centric culture, I recognize that this is only a very small piece of the puzzle and ending all oppression outright is important for liberation to be truly achieved.
+While the bulk of my work centers around fat liberation and combatting anti-fat bias in our diet-centric world, I recognize that this is only a very small piece of the puzzle and ending all oppression outright is important for liberation to be truly achieved.
 More than that, liberation in general is dependent on the liberation of Black bodies specifically.
-As such, I am committed to examining my practices, both personally and professionally, to recognize my privilege, unlearn the engrained lessons of white supremacy and work toward stopping its perpetuation, learn from and amplify the voices of Black, Indigenous, and People of Color speaking out against oppression, and take personal steps to achieve liberation for all.
+As such, I am committed to examining my practices, both personally and professionally, to recognize my privilege, unlearn the engrained lessons of white supremacy and work toward stopping its continuation, learn from and amplify the voices of Black, Indigenous, and People of Color pointing to and speaking out against oppression, and take personal steps to achieve liberation for all.

 I recognize I have A LOT of privilege.
 I am a straight, white, cis-gendered, able-bodied, straight-sized, middle-class woman with a Master’s level education.
 I am aware of the myriad of unearned privileges that come with these identities and I am constantly challenging my perspective.
 I am committed to divesting from white supremacy and diet culture as these structures are exploitative at best and deadly at worst.